Olivia Smoliga: 2020 Tokyo Olympics

 On the 2nd day of the 2020 U.S. Olympic Trials, Olivia Smoliga swam the prelim heats of the 100 backstroke touching 4th with a time of 59.24, just enough to secure a lane for the semifinals.
 During the semifinals, Smoliga won her heat with a 58.50, making her 2nd seed for the final.

 On the 3rd day of the Trials, Olivia Smoliga scratched out of the 200 freestyle to focus on the 100 Backstroke final.
 During the final, Smoliga turned up just short of her 2nd Olympic berth, falling 12 hundredths behind Rhyan White.

 On the sixth day of trials, Olivia posted a time of 53.63 in the 100 freestyle final to earn a spot on the Olympic team as a member of the 4x100 freestyle relay team.

 At the Olympic Games, Olivia swam the lead-off leg during the prelims of the 4x100 Freestyle Relay, Splitting a 54.06.
 She was not chosen to swim in the finals.

 International Swimming League

 In 2019 Olivia was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
-She was a top 10 point scorer for the season winning many events including the 50 back in the final.
+She was a top 10 point scorer for the season winning many events including the 50 backstroke in the final.